-- a.
-The competitor with the highest score in the Job Interview Responses will be used to break the tie. - b.
-In the event a tie remains after applying criteria "a", the highest score in the Career Exploration Activities will be used to break the tie. - c.
-In the event a tie remains after applying criteria "b", the highest score in the Résumés criteria will be used to break the tie.
+- Tiebeaker #1: The competitor with the highest score in the Job Interview Responses will be used to break the tie. - Tiebreaker #2: In the event a tie remains after applying criteria "#1", the highest score in the Career Exploration Activity will be used to break the tie. - Tiebreaker #3: In the event a tie remains after applying criteria "#2", the highest score in the Résumés criteria will be used to break the tie.